deniseosoria/randompicker/README.md

 3. Click "Go!" to spin the wheel and randomly select a student

 ### Saving Lists
+1. Click "Save List" button (appears when list is empty or unsaved) to reveal the "Save and Download List" section
-1. Enter a name for your list (e.g., "Class A")
+2. Enter a name for your list (e.g., "Class A")
-2. Click "📥 Download List" to save and download your list
+3. Click "Download List" to save and download your list
-3. Your list is automatically saved to your browser's local storage
+4. Your list is automatically saved to your browser's local storage

 ### Loading Saved Lists
+1. Go to the "Select Saved List" section
-1. Use the dropdown menu at the top to select a previously saved list
+2. Use the dropdown menu to select a previously saved list
-2. The list will load automatically with all students displayed
+3. The list will load automatically with all students displayed

 ### Managing Lists
-- **Switch Lists**: Select a different list from the dropdown
+- **Switch Lists**: Select a different list from the dropdown in "Select Saved List" section
-- **Clear List**: Click "🆕 New List" to start fresh
+- **New List**: Click "+ New List" (or "Save List" if list is empty) to start fresh or save current list
-- **Delete List**: Select a list from the dropdown, then click the 🗑️ button
+- **Delete List**: Select a list from the dropdown, then click the "Delete" button
-- **Import List**: Click "📤 Upload List" to load a previously downloaded JSON file
+- **Import List**: Click "Upload List" in the "Select Saved List" section to load a previously downloaded JSON file from your PC

 ## Technical Details